 Since the start of 2020, drug use has increased drastically as a result of the coronavirus (Covid 19) pandemic, with cannabis taking the first place as the most commonly used drug.
 People have increased the use of both medical marijuana and recreational marijuana.
 During these stressful times, the psychoactive effects of tetrahydrocannabinol (THC), and the calming effects of cannabidiol (CBD), have been utilized by cannabis users who want to reduce their anxiety and improve their mental health, reduce chronic pain, and fight insomnia.

-But, how does this powerful plant affect people who inhale secondhand smoke from weed?
-And can passive smokers fail a drug test as a result of being in the same room as smokers?
+But, how does this powerful plant affect people who inhale second-hand smoke from weed?
+And can you fail a drug test from secondhand smoke?

 Effects of Secondhand Smoking